The influence of thermal effects on the breakup of thin films of nanometric thickness: Introduction

 \section{Introduction}

-Thin film dynamics is a well-studied problem, which has been addressed extensively from modeling, computational, experimental and applications point of view, see one of the excellent review articles available~\cite{oron_rmp97,craster_rmp09}.
+Thin film dynamics is a well-studied problem, which has been addressed extensively from modeling, computational, experimental and applications points of view, as described in excellent review articles~\cite{oron_rmp97,craster_rmp09}.
 A particular challenge involves modeling external effects that couple to the fluid dynamics of the film.
 Some examples include the influence of an electric field on film dynamics \cite{Tseluiko_SIAM2007,Mema2020,chappell_o'dea_2020}, the competition between chemical instabilities in multi-mixture liquids and their dewetting~\cite{Frolovskaya2008,Naraigh2010,Diez2021,Allaire_JPC2021,Thiele2013}, or the effect of permeable underlying substrates \cite{Davis2000,Zadrazil2006}.
 Thermal effects have received significant attention as well, in particular regarding the temperature dependence of material properties, as discussed further below.
 One setup where thermal effects are clearly very important involves dynamics of liquid metal films deposited on thermally conductive substrates~\cite{trice_prb07,atena09,Saeki2011,Saeki2013,font2017,Seric_pof2018}, a setup important in the context of nanotechnology \cite{rack_nano08}, electronic coatings \cite{Zhang2010}, and photovoltaics \cite{atwater_natmat10}, to name just a few examples.
-A number of experimental works have investigated the assembly mechanism of droplets that result from liquified metal films, see recent reviews~\cite{Makarov2016,Hughes2017,kondic_arfm_2020}.
+A number of experimental works have investigated the assembly mechanism of droplets that result from liquified metal films, as described in recent reviews~\cite{Makarov2016,Hughes2017,kondic_arfm_2020}.
 While a number of modeling and computational studies have been carried out, theoretical modeling of thermal effects coupled with evolution of a thin film whose material parameters are temperature-dependent is a challenging problem, which still has not been fully addressed.
-Development of such a model and of the efficient computational methods that are required for carrying out the corresponding time-dependent simulations is the main subject of the present paper.
+Development of such a model and of the efficient computational methods that are required for carrying out the corresponding time-dependent simulations, is the main subject of the present paper.